holehouse-lab/PIMMS/README.md

 ---

-###### PIMMS version v0.1.29 (May 2021)
+###### PIMMS version v0.1.32 (August 2022)

 ## Preamble
 PIMMS is still in development, but _in general_ the `master` branch on this repository can be considered (mostly) stable.

 A this stage, the PIMMS codebase is in cleanup mode prior to the 1.0 release.
 That is, we are not adding new features to `master` but instead sanitizing the code and the docs and making it more user friendly.
-Version 0.1.27 is a pre-release alpha candidate, and beta will go live with version 0.1.3.

 As you use PIMMS, please report any all issues via the [issue tracker](https://github.com/holehouse-lab/PIMMS/issues).
 Issues here includes things that